enira/cockpit-smb-plugin/README.md

 Note: this software is also tested on animals, they did not seem to be able to login.

 ## Samba
 You will need Samba installed.
+(The automatic install script will check this.)

 ```
 sudo apt-get install samba